 - Meals and/or entertainment solely between or among employees except in unusual circumstances and with the specific approval of either the respective dean or associate vice president.

-- Cost of personal celebrations such as birthdays, promotions, showers, administrative professional's week including decorations, flowers or gifts
+- Cost of personal celebrations such as birthdays, promotions, showers and administrative professional's week including decorations, flowers or gifts

 - Professional seminars or conferences